A simple and delicious recipe to add to your plant-based recipe catalog!

 This recipe makes a lot and is perfect for freezing.
 Allow the chili to cool before storing in mason jars and freezing for later.

-- 3 small, 2 medium, or 1 large yellow onion, chopped
+- 3 yellow onions small, chopped (sub with 2 medium or 1 large)

-- 3 bell peppers, red, yellow, and green, chopped
+- 3 bell peppers chopped (red, yellow, and green)

-- 8 large green jalapeño peppers, dice after removing seeds by scraping out
+- 8 green jalapeno peppers large, dice after removing seeds by scraping out

 - 1 tablespoon chili powder